-The Big Bear Lake Marketing Association through it's local and regional partnerships is responsible for the development and daily management of 13 websites consisting of lodging, accommodations, resort cabins, boat rentals, family friendly vacations, news and reviews.
-We daily update over 30 news stories about Big Bear events, discounts and weather.
-We manage over 750 web landing pages of discount coupons and vacation planning.
-The sites have over 1300 current photos and 150 links of the drive to the mountains, the four seasons, resort cabin interiors and exteriors, boat rentals and events of local interest.
-We also support local non-profit organizations including the following: American Hiking Society, Big Bear Lake MWD and Lake Management, Big Bear Latino Visitor Information Center, Christmas Tree Lane, Big Bear Lake Chamber of Commerce, The Discovery Center, Moonridge Zoo, Santa Claus, Inc., the Diabetes Association, Travel Angels Network, Events of Christian Interest, churches and schools, local and national pet organizations such as AVMA, Pet Friendly Travel and Animal Care Wellness Center.
+The Big Bear Lake Marketing Association also supports and is affiliated with national, local, regional and non-profit organizations including the following: American Hiking Society, Big Bear Lake MWD and Lake Management, Big Bear Latino Visitor Information Center, Christmas Tree Lane, Big Bear Lake Chamber of Commerce, Booking.com, The Discovery Center, Moonridge Zoo, Santa Claus, Inc., the Diabetes Association, Travel Angels Network, Events of Christian Interest, churches and schools, local and national pet organizations such as AVMA, Pet Friendly Travel and Animal Care Wellness Center.
 Our industry associations include Big Bear Lake.net, World Ventures Travel, Alternate Image, Groople, Pleasure Point Marina, Hole In One International, Streamlight Video, Yahoo Travel and the Big Bear Lake Chamber.
 Our partner resorts are in Mexico, Big Bear Lake and Cabo San Lucas.
 Our radio partners are KAAA AM 1230 and KZZZ AM 1490 in Arizona...
 KCAL-FM 96.7, KOLA-FM 99.9 and KCAA- AM 1050 in the Inland Empire.
 Our Internet travel partners include AAA, AAA Travel, AAATravel.com, AnimalCareWellness.com, AVMA.com, B&B Star, BigBearChamber.com, BigBearLake.net, bigbearlakemarketingassociation.com, Big Bear Lake Latino Visitor Information Center, big_bear_lake_latino_hotel_association, Big Bear Latino Visitor Information, Big Bear Today Magazine, BigBearTodayMag.com, Bing, Bride.com, CalBeds.com, Christian Travel Finder, CaliforniaWeekend.com, CitySearch, Cowboy.com, Creative Home Club Magazine, DataSphere, Eventective.com, FishingNetwork.net, Global Ski and Snowboard, Goldsmiths Ski and Board Shop, good lake visitor information, goldenbear.net/BigBearLatinoVisitorInformation, Google, Groople, JusCollege.com, Hesperia Star, HotelGuide.net, Hotel Management Magazine, Hotels.com, Hotels.uptake.com, HotWire.com, InfoHub.com, Key Vacations, Inland Empire 66'ers (Angels single A affiliate) professional baseball club, MainTour.com, Massive Snowboards, Merchant Circle, MountainVacationResorts.com, MountainResortCoupons.com, National Geographic Traveler Magazine, OnlineHotels.com, Orbitz, PetTravel.com, PetFriendlyTravel.com, PetFriendlyInns/BigBearLakeCA, PleasurePointMarina.com, ReservationTrac.com, RetreatsOnline, RumRabbit.com Airline Employees Association, RetreatsandSeminars.com, RusticVacations.com, SkiCoupons.com, SkiTown.com, Snow-Valley.com, StayatourPlace.com, SuperPages.com, Trading Places International, Travelegia.com, Travel-Angels-Network.com, TravelHost.com, VacationRentalsbyOwner.com, Villa4Vacation.com, VirtualChapel.com, WorldWideFishing.com, Yahoo, YahooTravel.com and YouTube.

 New Year's Eve Torchlight Parade Snow Summit - December